North-West-Wind/cls/README.md

 	- Play for a dynamic length
 - Cross-platform (>=3.1.0)
 	- If `pacat` is available, it will play sound to a virtual sink for easy routing
+	- If `audio-device` is supplied, it will play sound into the specified audio device (a bit janky)
-	- Otherwise, it will just play to the default output
+	- Otherwise, it will play to the default output

 ## Usage
 As I told you, this is just a file manager and command runner.